Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

  - `x86` or `x64`: In doubt, choose `x64`
  - `self-contained` or not: In doubt, choose a `self-contained` package.

-`self-contained` package embeds `dotnetcore3` runtime, allowing you to run the application without installing any dependency.
+`self-contained` package embeds the whole runtime, allowing you to run the application without installing any dependency.
-Otherwise, you will need to install the [.NetCore 3.1 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1) before being able to run the application.
+Otherwise, you will need to install the [.NET5 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) before being able to run the application.

 ## How to start application with the system